 1. Local character and prosperity

 Each geographical area is unique, so small businesses can provide a plethora of unique localized gifts.
 Further, purchasing at a small store puts money back into that community.
 For example, purchasing something from a small shop in the Upper Peninsula of Michigan can allow you to present a gift that not only expresses the unique nature of the UP, it also helps to sustain the economic health of the area as well.
 Purchasing gifts from local shops while on vacation is a great idea, especially to help sustain smaller communities.
 It is also a great idea to patronize small businesses in your own hometown.
-That way, you are having an economic impact of shopping locally.
+That way, you are providing an economic impact by shopping locally.
 Who would have ever thought that shopping could help support local police and fire departments and schools?

 2. Better customer service

 In our culture of having multiple choices for every purchase, customer service is still king of the castle.
 Businesses can live or die by the customer service they provide.
 According to Buy Local Rogue, local small businesses consistently provide better customer service than their big retail counterparts.
 Small businesses rely on potential customers to become actual customers and then repeat customers.
 The best way to accomplish that goal is to provide superior customer service.
 Since larger stores survive on the volume of people they see, losing some customers because of poor customer service is no big deal.
 Local businesses tend to hire people with a high level of expertise in order to provide their customers with the best knowledge they can.
 Many small shops offer hands-on experiences that larger stores and online retailers do not.